 To ensure that emissions reduction is a priority across the business, organizations also need to define carbon KPIs for business teams.
-Marius Perrois, CSR Officer at Belgium-based train operator Thalvs. describes the organization's approach to incorporating carbon reduction targets into company KPIs: "The target is central to the whole company strategy.
+Marius Perrois, CSR Officer at Belgium-based train operator Thalys, describes the organization's approach to incorporating carbon reduction targets into company KPIs: "The target is central to the whole company strategy.
 It is integrated from Board level down, and aligns with all the business objectives.
 Hitting the target is a company priority but it requires change management to involve individual teams to achieve their share of the reduction.
-They are incorporating the reductions into their KPIs.
-Sometimes the changes that are being made are quite big, but at other times they're smaller and more incremental."77
+They are incorporating the reductions into their are being made are quite big, but at other times they're smaller and more incremental."